 Virgin Media offers fibre-to-the-cabinet (FTTC) broadband, which can deliver speeds of up to 500Mb.
 Unlike some providers such as Sky, who piggy back off Eir's network, Virgin Media owns and manages its own fibre network.

-This is the fastest broadband speed that is widely available in Ireland and the provider is regularly awarded for its broadband speeds.
-However, the actual speeds achieved by an end user will depend on a number of factors, including distance from the local junction box and the number of devices connected to the network at a given time.
+Virgin Media offers the fastest broadband speed that is widely available in Ireland and the provider is regularly awarded for its broadband speeds.
+However, the actual speeds achieved by an end user will depend on a number of factors, including distance from the local cabinet and the number of devices connected to the network at a given time.

 Until recently, fibre connections tended to be the preserve of cable operators like Virgin Media, and generally only available to customers in urban areas.

-Most urban users with good broadband connections may not notice significant differences following a change to this new technology, however rural customers with poor connectivity could benefit immensely.
+Most urban users with good broadband connections may not notice significant differences following a change to this new technology, however rural customers with poor connectivity will benefit immensely.

-In the case where a rural customer has a traditional ADSL connection with speeds or around 2Mbps, fibre could bring about a significant increase in speed.
-For example, a connection achieving a speed of 50Mbps would enable a user to download a 700Mb feature-length movie in around a minute as opposed to an hour!
+In the case where a rural customer has a traditional non-fibre DSL connection with speeds of around 2Mb, fibre will bring about a significant increase in speed.
+For example, a connection achieving a speed of 100Mb will enable a user to download a 700Mb feature-length movie in around a minute as opposed to an hour!

 We’re Ireland’s leading price comparison and switching site.
 We’re free to use and make comparing prices across suppliers quick and easy!